USA and the UK

 - Applicant takes required medical examinations and receives vaccinations

-- Documents are compiled to form portfolio of evidence
+- Documents are compiled to form a portfolio of evidence

 - Foreign applicant attends interview at U.S. embassy or consulate in their home country